ChrisMorrisOrg/ChrisMorris.org/_posts/2016-01-09-the-apple-watch-is-worth-it.md

 The Apple Watch displays three coloured rings for your day-to-day fitness.
 The red circle indicates movement, the green circle in the middle is for exercise, and the blue circle counts how many hours during the day you've stood up and walked around.
 The ability to actually *see* your progress helps to teach you how exercise correlates with your mood, motivation and overall feeling.
 Even outside of exercise, seeing how my heart rate changes throughout the day or when I'm put in certain situations teaches me things I never knew about myself.

 One could argue that other smartwatches offer fitness tracking.
-The Apple Watch offers something that competing smart watches don't, though.
+The Apple Watch offers something that competing smartwatches don't, though.
 It's not just about the fitness.
 It's about the range of apps, ease-of-use, the gorgeous high-res display, the vast range of bands, the deep integration with iPhone.
 All of this combined makes me *want* to wear this device every day.
 Just check out my history from July to November.

 ![Apple Watch Fitness Progress](/images/apple-watch-fitness-01.png)